-Students may be permitted to credit two online course (which is provided with certificate) approved by the Standing Committee (SC).
-The DCC may recommend online courses to the Standing Committee from time to time.
+The credits earned through online courses in Swayam platform can be transferred in lieu of Professional Elective courses with the approval of Standing Committee.
 If a student passes the course, offered and evaluated by NPTEL, the equivalent grade recommended by Anna University for the marks awarded by the NPTEL will be considered for the course.
 As per Anna university recommendations, if a student passes the course as evaluated by the NPTEL offering the course, the absolute grading system shall be followed and the grades shall be decided as follows.

 Letter Grade Marks

 0 88 - 100

 A+ 76 - 87

-A 64 - 75
+Α 64 - 75

 B+ 52 - 63

 В 40 - 51